 - White-breasted nuthatches

 It's easy to put pumpkin seeds out for birds to enjoy, and no special preparation is needed.
-The raw seeds, just scooped out of the pumpkin rind, can be added to a dish or tray feeder and birds will help themselves, picking off bits of flesh and munching on the seeds.
+The raw seeds, just scooped out of the pumpkin rind, can be added to a dish or tray feeder.
+The birds will help themselves, picking off bits of flesh and munching on the seeds.
 Birds may even visit a compost heap to seek out the juicy rind and crunchy seeds.

 Pumpkin Seeds to Avoid